History of climate change science: First calculations of greenhouse effect, 1896

 The term "greenhouse effect" for this warming was introduced by Nils Gustaf Ekholm in 1901.
+Crucially, Ekholm recognised the fact that water vapour is an amplifier of climate change not a driver because water is condensable.
+Therefore, the amount of carbon dioxide in the atmosphere plays a key role in mediating the amount of water vapor in the atmosphere.

 20th century onwards

 The impact of the greenhouse effect on climate was presented to the public early in the 20th century, as succinctly described in this 1912 Popular Mechanics article.

 Paleoclimates and sunspots, early 1900s to 1950s

 Arrhenius's calculations were disputed and subsumed into a larger debate over whether atmospheric changes had caused the ice ages.
 Experimental attempts to measure infrared absorption in the laboratory seemed to show little differences resulted from increasing levels, and also found significant overlap between absorption by and absorption by water vapor, all of which suggested that increasing carbon dioxide emissions would have little climatic effect.
 These early experiments were later found to be insufficiently accurate, given the instrumentation of the time.
 Many scientists also thought that the oceans would quickly absorb any excess carbon dioxide.

 Other theories of the causes of climate change fared no better.
 The principal advances were in observational paleoclimatology, as scientists in various fields of geology worked out methods to reveal ancient climates.
 In 1929, Wilmot H. Bradley found that annual varves of clay laid down in lake beds showed climate cycles.
 Andrew Ellicott Douglass saw strong indications of climate change in tree rings.
 Noting that the rings were thinner in dry years, he reported climate effects from solar variations, particularly in connection with the 17th-century dearth of sunspots (the Maunder Minimum) noticed previously by William Herschel and others.
 Other scientists, however, found good reason to doubt that tree rings could reveal anything beyond random regional variations.
 The value of tree rings for climate study was not solidly established until the 1960s.

 Through the 1930s the most persistent advocate of a solar-climate connection was astrophysicist Charles Greeley Abbot.
 By the early 1920s, he had concluded that the solar "constant" was misnamed: his observations showed large variations, which he connected with sunspots passing across the face of the Sun.
 He and a few others pursued the topic into the 1960s, convinced that sunspot variations were a main cause of climate change.
 Other scientists were skeptical.
 Nevertheless, attempts to connect the solar cycle with climate cycles were popular in the 1920s and 1930s.
 Respected scientists announced correlations that they insisted were reliable enough to make predictions.
 Sooner or later, every prediction failed, and the subject fell into disrepute.